 This site is dedicated to my amazing family, to my closest friends, as well as to all people involved in the sector of shipping throughout the entire country of Greece.

-Me aboard the FIOR DI LEVANTE in 2015.
+Me onboard the FIOR DI LEVANTE in 2015.